lsy617004926/lsy617004926.github.io/_pages/about.md

 Background
 ======

+I am a PhD student in Finance at the UBC Sauder School of Business.
+I previously completed a Master’s degree in Finance at UBC Sauder.
+Before that, I worked as a quantitative trader in the proprietary division of a hedge fund, focusing on high-frequency trading and alpha strategies in the Chinese stock market.
 I earned my Bachelor’s degree in Economics from the School of Statistics and Finance at the University of Science and Technology of China (USTC).
-After graduation, I worked as a quantitative trader in the proprietary division of a hedge fund, where I focused on high-frequency trading and alpha strategies in the Chinese stock market.
-I then completed a Master’s degree in Finance at the UBC Sauder School of Business.
-Beginning this September, I will continue at UBC Sauder as a PhD student in Finance.

 <!--Outside of my academic work, I enjoy building my own quantitative trading system and maintain a quantitative investment database, which I am currently integrating with stock and cryptocurrency exchanges.-->